 This is a basic question that will help you get a sense of the demographic of your student ministry.
 Depending on your answers, you can figure out if you need to accommodate a younger or older audience.

 Knowing how the brain grows from childhood through adolescence is a great place to start.
 If you know the psychology of certain age groups, you're better equipped for training your volunteer leaders.
+With an enhanced understanding of the youth they lead, their leadership skills and talents will only grow.

 In other words, interactions with kids can be more intentional and successful.